During the game, Jenna Collins scored her 200th career goal.

 The Navy defense held Virginia to one goal over the final 21:57 to secure the victory.

 Photos of Cindy Timchal's Induction to the National Lacrosse Hall of Fame

-In her seven seasons at the helm of the Midshipmen program, Navy has accumulated a terrific 109-27 (.801) record, won four Patriot League Championships and has advanced to four NCAA Tournaments (2010, ’11, ’12, ‘13, ‘17).
+In her 10 seasons at the helm of the Midshipmen program, Navy has accumulated a terrific 155-43 (.783) record, won five Patriot League Championships and has advanced to five NCAA Tournaments (2010, ’11, ’12, ‘13, ‘17).
 In 2017, Timchal and the Navy lacrosse team made history as it became the first Service Academy team from a women’s sport to advance to the NCAA Final Four.

 In 2013, Navy went to its fourth consecutive NCAA Tournament, following a fourth-straight Patriot League title.
 The Mids went 6-0 in conference play to extend their unbeaten streak in the regular season to 12.
 Navy hosted the Patriot League Tournament for the second straight season, following its second Patriot League Regular Season title.
 The Mids defeated Lafayette (9-8) in the semifinals and Holy Cross (14-4) in the championship game.

 The 2012 team advanced to a third straight NCAA Tournament after winning its third Patriot League title game.
 The Mids posted a 6-0 record during conference play to earn their first outright Patriot League Regular Season title and hosting duties for the postseason tournament.
 Navy breezed through the four-team tournament, outscoring its opponents by a score of 32-18.

 The Mids received a challenging draw following the league title with a NCAA Play-In Game at MPSF-Champion Oregon.
 Navy rallied from a late 9-7 deficit to defeat the Ducks in overtime, 10-9, to advance to the NCAA First Round where the team would fall to No. 5 North Carolina, 14-7.